 4. Lack of mobile optimisation on websites

 Our research shows that 30% of visits to adviser sites are made on mobile devices.
 Based on our own figures, there is a 60% chance that you are reading this newsletter on your phone or tablet.

+This is one of the biggest financial marketing mistakes.
 I see many adviser websites, and newsletters, which are hard to read on mobile or tablets.
 That’s going to turn off visitors and (in respect of your website) displease Google, which uses mobile compatibility as one of the factors in its search algorithm.

 The importance of having a mobile-friendly website has never been greater.
 Click here to use a handy tool from Google to check how compatible your site is with mobile devices.
 If your site falls short, take steps to rectify the problem.

 A common definition of a brand is that it’s what people think of you, when they think of you.
 The key to reinforcing this is simply doing it again and again; why do you think Theresa May continuously repeats “strong and stable”?

 An adviser’s branding appears in a wide range of places and formats; both on and off line.
 It’s important that it, and your key messages, are displayed consistently.

 - Ensuring the look and feel of your website match that of printed materials (including your client and fee agreements, which are often overlooked)